Try a Preliminary Court Records Search by Entering as Much information as you can in the fields below and click "search now"

 Add comment

-Process for ordering court records works in Minnesota
+Process for ordering court records works in Arkansas

-The check or money order for ordering court records in Minnesota must be paid to treasurer of the state of Minnesota.
-They also accept personal checks.
-You can also call or visit the official website in order to confirm the current fees.
+All checks or money orders should be paid to Arkansas Department of Health.
+They accept personal checks.
+You need to call or visit the official website to confirm the current fees.
+Here, you may also apply for a birth, death or marriage certificate.

 (more…)